Naming, Buying and Enjoying Fruits in French: A Delicious Guide for the Knowledge-hungry Learner

 These days, larger supermarkets are quite common and certainly convenient.

-However, there’s an important difference.
+However, there’s an important difference in France.

 In most large stores, you’re expected to take the produce to one of the digital scales in that section.